Lochlanna/gemino/README.md

 was inspired by [LMAX Disruptor](https://lmax-exchange.github.io/disruptor/) but is simpler and has slightly fewer constraints.

 Gemino was developed as a personal learning exercise, but I believe it is good enough to share and use.
-> Gemino is still in very early development, is lacking solid testing and makes use of unsafe.
+> Gemino is still in very early development, is lacking rigorous testing and makes use of unsafe.
 Use at your own risk!

 ## Why is it fast?
-1. It's built on a ring buffer which allows essentially wait free writes and wait free reads where data is available.
+1. It's built on a ring buffer which allows essentially wait free writes and wait free reads when data is available.
 2. It's "Lock-free".
 Gemino uses 2 atomic variables to handle synchronisation of senders and receivers.
 3. Relaxed constraints.
 There is no guaranteed delivery of messages over gemino channels.
 If a receiver doesn't keep up it will miss out